DONATE NOW TO OUR FUNDRAISER FOR NEW SHELLS!

 For those that cherish the sport, rowing back to the boatyard on a quiet evening with the sun setting on the horizon never gets tired.
 The OBCR board is committed to being on the water.
 A passion that inspires them to lead the club forward.
 “Covid was a lonely place for so many people,” Dana states.
 “Athletics and the aspect of supporting each other goes to show that the best thing a per- son can do is be part of something greater than themselves.”

-Oyster Bay East Norwich Holiday Stroll
+2024 Oyster Bay Holiday Stroll

-April 28th!
+April 26th!

 Water Lovers’ Mixer at Oakcliff Sailing